Tine-m/docker-ci-intro/deck/DockerWebAppMySQL.md

 #### Access the MySQL database in a container

 6\)
-Here is the command to access the MySQL database in a container (see more in exercise 1):
+Here is the command to access the MySQL database in a container:

 ```docker
 docker exec -it mysqldb bash
 ```

+Verify that you have a database 'employeedb' (see how to do this in exercise 1 in case you have forgotten).
 That's it.
 Next, we will run the Spring boot application in a docker container.

 ### Spring Boot Application in a docker Container in the network

 I assume that you have downloaded the Spring boot project from the GitHub repository and set up the project in your IDE.

 7\)
 Use the following command to maven build the project:

 ```maven